pre-vert/Borrowable-limit-order-book/ISSUES.md

 # Borrowable Limit Order Book - POTENTIAL ISSUES

-### Potential issue 1.
-The liquidation of a borrowing position following the removal of an order could be challenging.
+### Potential issue [1](#1).
+The liquidation of a borrowing position following the removal of an order would need a swap in an external AMM

 Example: